 Learning to Use the Uber Map

 The Uber app has a heat map that color codes the demand for rides on a hot and cold basis.
-While only moving to the red area (hot) of the map is a start, pay attention to the proximity of other drivers competing for rides.
-If you think there are too many drivers in a small area, move somewhere else.
+Move to the red area (hot) of the map to receive nearby ride requests.

 They Rate You and You Rate Them

 Even when you are driving an irksome passenger, be professional and courteous at all times.
-To keep driving for Uber, you need to maintain a 4.6 feedback rating or higher.
-Of course, being friendly increase your chances of earning a 5-star rating and maybe even make a tip!
+Of course, being friendly may increase your chances of earning a 5-star rating and maybe even make a tip!
 Plus, you can always leave the appropriate feedback for your friendly and unruly passengers alike.